Reality Matters

 What feels unsettling now isn’t just disagreement or polarization.
 It’s the sense that shared reality itself is slipping.

-Most cultural change doesn’t begin with confrontation.
-It begins, in this case, when enough people quietly refuse to abandon reality.
+Not every response to this moment needs to be loud.
+Meaningful cultural change often doesn’t begin with confrontation.
+It begins, in this case, when enough people quietly but firmly refuse to abandon reality.

 A shared signal that facts still matter.